UCL-ARC/green-hpc-course/episodes/carbon-awareness.md

 | Japan | 485 |
 | Australia | 549 |

 Carbon intensity also changes over time due to the inherent variability of renewable energy caused by the unpredictability of weather conditions.
-For example, when it's cloudy or the wind isn't blowing, carbon intensity increases since more of the electricity in your mix comes from sources that emit carbon.
+For example, when it is cloudy or the wind is not blowing, carbon intensity increases since more of the electricity in your mix comes from sources that emit carbon.

 ![Diagram illustrating change in carbon intensity over time due to changes in atmospheric conditions](./fig/08_variability_CI.png "Diagram illustrating change in carbon intensity over time due to changes in atmospheric conditions")